adoptium/blog.adoptium.net/content/blog/using-jlink-in-dockerfiles/index.md

 $ jdk-11.0.8+10-jre/bin/java --list-modules
 ```

-We aren't completely ruling out creating JRE's for JDK11+ at this stage, so if a multi-stage dockerfile doesn't work for you then we want to hear your thoughts at https://github.com/adoptium/temurin-build/issues/2683.
+We aren't completely ruling out creating JRE's for JDK11+ at this stage, so if a multi-stage dockerfile doesn't work for you then [we want to hear your thoughts](https://github.com/adoptium/temurin-build/issues/2683).